Solving Gearbox & Gear Problems

 A prime observation is that gearbox failures frequently initiate in the bearings rather than the gears themselves.
 This paper is based on the many gear problems investigated by Neale Consulting Engineers Ltd (NCEL) over the last 30 years.
 Examples include misalignment caused by elastic deflections, resonant vibrations, transient thermal expansion effects during start-up, external contamination due to orientation, and breathing / sealing arrangements.

 A review of all gear and gearbox failures investigated by NCEL showed that the failure sequence frequently starts with a bearing, rather than a gear.
-Fig. 1 summarises the results, with bearings being the apparent root of about half of all the failures.
+Fig. 1 summarises the results, with bearings being the apparent root of about half of all gear failures.

 Figure 1.
 Shows distribution of gearbox failure root causes.